Fennec Shand: The Bad Batch

 A younger Fennec appears in the animated series Star Wars: The Bad Batch, with Ming-Na Wen returning to voice the character.
 Set 28 years before The Mandalorian, Fennec is depicted as a bounty hunter who attempts to capture Omega for the bounty on her head.
 In the episode "Cornered", a docking official contacts her about the Bad Batch and Omega's presence on Pantora, and Fennec arrives there.
 After getting lost, Omega encounters Fennec, who gains her trust by offering to help her find her friends and also steals fruit for her.
 They eventually run into Hunter, the leader of the Bad Batch, who realizes that Fennec is a threat and tells Omega to flee.
 After Fennec fights Hunter and later knocks out Wrecker, she gives chase on a stolen speeder, but the Bad Batch and Omega eventually escape from Pantora.
 Fennec then informs her client of the escape but says that she will find Omega.

 She later returns in "Bounty Lost", in which it is revealed that she was hired by Nala Se to bring her Omega, who has been kidnapped by Cad Bane.
 Fennec arrives at an abandoned facility on Bora Vio and kills Taun We, to whom Bane was supposed to deliver Omega.
 She then confronts Cad Bane.
 As the bounty hunters fight each other, Omega is saved by the Bad Batch and they escape again.
 Fennec leaves the planet, but not before sabotaging Bane's ship, leaving him stranded.
 Nala Se tells her that Omega is "safe" as long as she is not in the hands of Kaminoan Prime Minister Lama Su and that she will transfer Fennec her payment.

+Shand returns in Season 3 episode "Bad Territory", in which she enlists Hunter and Wrecker in finding her target, Sylar Saris, in exchange for information about M-count for Hunter.
+After capturing the target, she tells Hunter that she will send him the information he needs.
+She later contacts someone about the Bad Batch and their whereabouts.
+In the next episode, "The Harbinger", it's revealed that Shand's contact is Asajj Ventress.

 The Book of Boba Fett

-Fennec appears in The Book of Boba Fett, which premiered on December 29, 2021, with Wen reprising her role.
+Fennec appears in all episodes of The Book of Boba Fett, which premiered on December 29, 2021, with Wen reprising her role.
 She serves as Fett's right-hand woman following his takeover of Jabba's criminal empire and assists him with running it and eliminating any possible rivals.
 When Fett prepares to go to war with the Pyke Syndicate for control of Tatooine, Fennec recruits the Mandalorian to their side.
 She subsequently partakes in the fight against the Pykes and their allies, before assassinating the Pyke boss, as well as the mayor of Mos Espa and the leaders of the crime families who betrayed Fett.